-Work Package 5: Practices of External Collaboration for Policy Design
+Practices of External Collaboration for Policy Design (Work Package 5 – WP5)

-- How are e-participation platforms launched and developed?
+- How are e-participation platforms launched and institutionalised?

-- How is the interaction between the government and the non-governmental stakeholders organized through the e-participation platforms?
+- How is the interaction between the government and the non-governmental stakeholders organised and administered through the e-participation platforms?

-- Which national-, organizational -and individual-level factors are particularly important in explaining the functioning of e-participation initiatives?
+- National-, organizational -and individual-level factors explaining the establishment and functioning of e-participation initiatives,

-- What is the evidence of the influence of e-participation initiatives on the actual policy design?
+- The evidence of the influence of e-participation initiatives on the actual policy design,

-- What have been the effects and implications of e-participation initiatives on collaboration with stakeholders and citizens?
+- The effects and implications of e-participation initiatives on collaboration with stakeholders and citizens.